injinj/WSQ/README.md

 ```

 The parallelism obtained by this lock-free structure is fine grained.
 The test
-included is able to schedule synthetic jobs with approximately 100 ns of
+included is able to schedule synthetic jobs with approximately 100 ns (per
-overhead on my <b>i9-7960X</b> cpu.
-I surmise that most of the this is due to
+thread) of overhead on my <b>i9-7960X</b> cpu.
+I surmise that most of the this
-the cache coherency overhead of the x86 <b>cmpxchg</b> and <b>xchg</b>
+is due to the cache coherency overhead of the x86 <b>cmpxchg</b> and
-instructions along with push/pop mechanics of the queue.
+<b>xchg</b> instructions along with push/pop mechanics of the queue.

 I measure this 100 ns overhead by putting jobs into the queue with only one
 worker thread.